Registration is now open for 2020

 KCBS rules allows meat to be trimmed. (see rules: http://www.kcbs.us/pdf/2016_rules.pdf) Please note that there is no refrigeration on-site for competitors use.
 Make sure your coolers have enough ice on the products you bring to cook.

-We use a double blind system by bar code.
-Containers are 9×9 and will be supplied at Head Cooks Meeting.
+We use a double blind system.
+Containers are 9×9 and will be supplied during meat inspection or at the Head Cook’s Meeting.

 Please be patient.
 Ensure your site is degreased and swept, garbage bagged and taken to designated garbage area.
 You will not be able to move your vehicle out until after the awards.